-Were you cited for a traffic violation in Arkansas in 2016?
+Were you cited for a traffic violation in Arkansas?
 If so, you weren’t alone.
-State officials reported more than 29,000 traffic violations for the year ranging from improper parking to driving while impaired.
+State officials reported more than 29,000 traffic violations for the year, ranging from improper parking to driving while impaired.

 Citations related to operating a vehicle often are for minor offenses, but some are considered serious and could result in injury or death both to the perpetrator and to other innocent people on the road.

 What are the traffic violations for which motorists are cited most often in Arkansas?

 By far, careless and prohibited driving ranked as the most common among the list of traffic violations on Arkansas roads in 2016.
 Officials reported more than 5,400 citations across the state.

 One reason the violation occurs so often is that it covers a broad range of forbidden behaviors.
 The unlawful driving actions noted in state law under careless and prohibited driving include: